Working When You Have Arthritis

 “Each situation is approached on a case-by-case basis,” says Linda Batiste, principal consultant for the Job Accommodation Network (JAN).
 “If you need an accommodation, the first step is to let your employer know.
 If you’re having a problem, but you’re not sure what accommodation will help, your employer is supposed to work with you to try to come up with a solution.”

 If you’re not sure how to approach your employer, check out other Arthritis Foundation resources and tips.
 Also visit the Job Accommodation Network website, which offers ideas on accommodation options.
-Consider joining the Arthritis Foundation Live Yes!
-Network, where you can get advice from people living with arthritis who are successfully navigating the workforce
+Consider joining the Arthritis Foundation Online Community, where you can get advice from people living with arthritis who are successfully navigating the workforce

 Batiste, Linda.
 Personal Communication; principal consultant for the Job Accommodation Network.